olofk/fusesoc/doc/tutorials/1-getting_started.md

 fusesoc list-cores
 ```

-This should result in an empty list if you never had FuseSoC on your system before.
+This should result in an empty list and a message saying `ERROR: cores_root is not defined` if you never had FuseSoC on your system before.

 Luckily FuseSoC comes with two standard libraries (It should really only be one, but the transition has taken a bit longer than expected).